tongvantruong/movie-list/README.md

 <img width="1408" alt="image" src="https://github.com/user-attachments/assets/b62b718f-8641-4003-bbcd-2c9be2ee6dd5" />

+## FEATURES

+- Debounce search using `vueUse`
+- Navigation using Vue Router
+- Responsive layout, support double tab to save an item -> good UX for mobile users
+- Fetch data from API by chunks and show pagination
+- Cache api data in local & session storage

 ## TODO

 - [ ] Collapse side bar.
 Click or hover on it will expand.
 Show only icons when collapsed
 - [x] Set timeout for API using ~~Promise.race~~ axios timeout, e2e test
 - [x] Show retry button when error in Api, e2e test
 - [ ] Allow navigate items of the list by using key up/down
+- [ ] Open IDMb link when clicking on the item e.g. https://www.imdb.com/title/tt0454353/

 ## Project Setup